apjanke/ronn-ng/README.md

 # Ronn

-Ronn-NG is a new, currently-maintained fork of the [original Ronn project](https://github.com/rtomayko/ronn).
+Ronn-NG is a new, currently-maintained fork of the defunct [original Ronn project](https://github.com/rtomayko/ronn).

 Ronn builds manuals.
 It converts simple, human readable textfiles to roff for